spieker/devlin/README.md

       - earnings
     conditions:
       year: 2012
+      month.geq: 1
+      month.leq: 3
     group:
       - manufacturer
       - month

-The generated query returns a sum of earnings for each manufacturer and each month in the year 2012.
+The generated query returns a sum of earnings for each manufacturer in the year 2012 and the months of January, February and Mach.

+Possible modifiers for conditions are

+    g   # > ...
+    geq # >= ...
+    l   # < ...
+    leq # <= ...
+    in  # IN (...)

 ## Todo